Sandhiyamrs/DSA-Solutions/Arrays/max_subarray.md

 The subarray [4,-1,2,1] has the maximum sum = 6.

 ## 🧠Approach
-We iterate through the array and keep track of:
+-We iterate through the array and keep track of:

----current_sum → running sum of subarray
+current_sum → running sum of subarray
----max_sum → highest sum found so far
+max_sum → highest sum found so far

 -If current_sum becomes negative, we reset it to 0 because negative sums reduce the total.

 ## 🧩 Python Solution